Kristian Bertel | Photography

 Composition is also important in Indian street photography

 With the chaos and vibrancy of the streets, photographers must train their eyes to find order within the apparent disorder.
-Leading lines, juxtapositions, and framing techniques come into play, helping to create visually compelling stories within a single frame.
-Whether iti s a solitary figure against a colorful backdrop of 'Saris' or a group of children playing cricket amidst the chaos of Mumbai, the art of composition elevates a photograph from a mere snapshot to a captivating narrative.
+Leading lines, juxtapositions and framing techniques come into play, helping to create visually memorable stories within a single frame.
+Whether it is a solitary figure against a colorful backdrop of 'Saris' or a group of children playing cricket amidst the chaos of Mumbai, the art of composition elevates a photograph from a mere snapshot to a captivating narrative.

 Take your time in India